bbsimonbb/octopus-turbo/README.md

 ## What am I looking at here?

-Directed acyclic graphs are muched discussed in comp-sci (and implemented internally all over the place), but octopus appears to be the first reusable, turnkey, ready-to-wear, off-the-shelf implementation of a DAG for application development, in any language, that I'm aware of. [^1]
+Directed acyclic graphs are much discussed in comp-sci (and implemented internally all over the place), but octopus appears to be the first reusable, turnkey, ready-to-wear, off-the-shelf implementation of a DAG for application development, in any language, that I'm aware of. [^1]

 This is remarkable because DAGs hit a sweet spot in the middle of the three common programming paradigms (OO, event-driven, functional).
 Let's have a DAG as the top-level structure of our applications.
 Data-fetching and onChange handlers live in DAG nodes, next to the data they act on.
 Your app logic and data are cleanly separated from UI.
 The emergent structure of your app can be visualized and reasoned about.
 Needless recalculation is eliminated and UI components become much simpler, just dumbly reflecting bound values in the graph.